mesosphere/dcos-docs-site/pages/1.12/metrics/index.md

 The metrics pipeline for DC/OS 1.12 is [Telegraf](/1.12/overview/architecture/components/#telegraf).
 Telegraf provides metrics from DC/OS cluster hosts, containers running on those hosts, and from applications running on DC/OS via `statsd`.
 Telegraf is natively integrated with DC/OS.
 By default, it exposes metrics in Prometheus format, and in JSON format via an API.

 ## Overview
-DC/OS collects three types of metrics as follows:
+DC/OS collects four types of metrics as follows:

 * **System:** - Metrics about each node in the DC/OS cluster.
+* **Component:** - Metrics about the components which make up DC/OS.
 * **Container:** - Metrics about cgroup allocations from tasks running in the DC/OS [Universal Container Runtime](/1.12/deploying-services/containerizers/ucr/) or [Docker Engine](/1.12/deploying-services/containerizers/docker-containerizer/) runtime.
 * **Application:** - Metrics emitted from any application running on the Universal Container Runtime.